ztech-company/ztech-data-code-challenge/README.md

 *   Feel free to use any code development tool that you prefer;
 *   The authorization documentation can be found here: [https://developer.marvel.com/documentation/authorization](https://developer.marvel.com/documentation/authorization);
-*   One of the authorization parameters is a MD5 hash.
-Do not spend too much time with this logic;
 *   We recommend using Postman to test your requests;
 *   API's responses can be paginated when the return is too large.
 Pay attention to that;
 *   Test it!